holyjak/fulcro-intro-wshop/docs/INTRO.md

 * On the _backend_ we have _Pathom_ - Fulcro's twin library (cljc) that _parses_ EQL and answers with data
   * You code _resolvers_ that provide parts of the answer
   * Your Pathom resolvers typically talk to a DB such as Datomic and PostgreSQL or remote REST APIs
+  * Note: Pathom can also run in the browser and it can work as an adapter of a REST API, as [demonstrated on the Twitter v1 API](https://youtu.be/YaHiff2vZ_o?t=1210) in Wilker Lucio's talk "Data Navigation with Pathom 3"

 ![](./images/fulcro-system-view.svg)